 Shop around for rental cars

 If you need one, make sure you compare multiple options when looking for a rental car.
 For example, you can compare rental car prices on websites like Expedia and Priceline — and also through the rental car company itself.
+Then, when you’re ready to book, do so with the right rental car credit card to ensure you’ve got insurance should something go awry.

 From there, you can set your rental car reservation up with a profile on AutoSlash, which tracks your rental period for lower prices among all the major car rental companies.